rustyio/dasht/README.md

 + `count` - Increment a measure by some amount. (defaults to 1 if no block is provided).
 + `min` - Update the minimum value.
 + `max` - Update the maximum value.
-+ `append` - Keep a list of values of a measure (useful for non-numeric data.)
++ `append` - Create a list of values.
+Useful for non-numeric data such as geographic locations.

 Unless otherwise noted, all measure definitions require a block.
-The block should a regular expression match into a numeric value.
+The block should convert the regular expression match into a value.
 Measures should be kept as simple and compact as possible to keep memory requirements low.

 Some examples: